adsrmk/vitepress-latest/docs/en/guide/what-is-vitepress.md

 - **[Built-in Markdown Extensions:](./markdown)** Frontmatter, tables, syntax highlighting... you name it.
 Specifically, VitePress provides many advanced features for working with code blocks, making it ideal for highly technical documentation.

+- **[Vue-Enhanced Markdown:](./using-vue)** each Markdown page is also a Vue [Single-File Component](https://vuejs.org/guide/scaling-up/sfc.html), thanks to Vue template's 100% syntax compatibility with HTML.
+You can embed interactivity in your static content using Vue templating features or imported Vue components.

 ## Performance